 According to dog experts and Westie owners, this breed is one of the most independent ones out there.

-They do whatever they please and need a strict owner to make sure they know who is boss.
+They do whatever they please and need a strict owner to know who the boss is.

 Otherwise, using their charm, they can make you follow their lead!

-So, if you do not have the tolerance it needs to deal with this challenging trait, steer clear from Westies, as you won’t stand a chance.
+If you do not have the tolerance, it needs to deal with this challenging trait, steer clear from Westies, as you won’t stand a chance.

-As hard as it might be to not give in completely once you see a Westie and decide that this is the right dog for you; you need to do your homework.
+As hard as it might be not to give in entirely once you see a Westie and decide that this is the right dog for you, you need to do your homework.

 Research their personalities and read about Westie owners’ experiences to understand what you are getting yourself into.